singularityhub/sregistry/docs/_docs/client.md

  - If you push an existing tag and the container is frozen (akin to protected) you'll get permission denied.
  - If you push a new tag, it will be added.
  - If you push a new image, it will also be added.
+ - If you push an image to a non existing collection, the collection will be created first, then the image will be added (version `1.1.32`).

 Unlike the Sylabs API, when the GET endpoint is made to `v1/containers` and the image doesn't exist, we return a response for the collection (and not 404).
 In other words, [this response](https://github.com/sylabs/scs-library-client/blob/acb520c8fe6456e4223af6fbece956449d790c79/client/push.go#L140) is always returned.
 We do this because